Chaos-And-Art/Custom-Routes/custom_routes/README.md

 - Make screen show map based on selected trip
 - Make it so the other screen can show the location data based on selected trip.
 When selecting a trip, you can edit it to remove or add locations, or change the precision of the location.
 Then when they save it, the database is updated.
+- Not only will you be able to link blogs to certain locations, but also images or videos.
+Could turn it kind of into a social media platform

 ## Getting Started